agda/agda/doc/user-manual/tools/generating-latex.rst

 Examples
 --------

-Some examples that can be used for inspiration (tested using TeX Live 2018):
+Some examples that can be used for inspiration:

 * For the ``article`` class and pdfLaTeX:
   :download:`article-pdflatex.lagda.tex`.